abrar2703/Install-Docker-Exercise/README.md

 * BIOS-level hardware virtualization support must be enabled in the BIOS settings.

 ### Procedure
-In this procedure I am sharing my experiences when installing docker Do this following:
+In this procedure I am sharing my experiences while installing docker on my device Do this following:
 1. To download Docker visit https://docs.docker.com/desktop/windows/install/.
 1. Click on **Docker Desktop for windows**, it downloads the **Docker Desktop Installer.exe** file.
 Double click on **Docker Desktop Installer.exe**. see the following figure.